laurenhamel/mapgrab/README.md

 > A CLI utility to automate screen grabs of a MapTiler map

 This MapGrab tool was created to help with easily piecing together big map images.
 It works by calculating a grid for the map area that's given, then taking screenshots of each tile within the grid.
-The resulting tile images include some overlapping areas to easily allow you to then run the images through a stitching tool like [AutoStitch][AutoStitch] You can easily customize the look and feel of your map by plugging in your own MapTiler map ID containing your own custom colors.
+The resulting tile images include some overlapping areas to easily allow you to then run the images through a stitching tool like [AutoStitch][AutoStitch].
+You can easily customize the look and feel of your map by plugging in your own MapTiler map ID containing your own custom colors.

 # Installation